• About

 Localities

 Enfield incorporates the suburbs of Blair Athol, Broadview, Clearview, Enfield, Gepps Cross, Lightsview, Northfield, Northgate, Sefton Park and Walkley Heights.
-Enfield also includes parts of the suburbs of Nailsworth and Prospect.
+Enfield also includes parts of the suburbs of Nailsworth, and Prospect.

 History